benmvp/slides/2018/nodesummit/esnext.md

 # Proposal Process

 NOTES:
-- May be wondering how features get bundled in yearly releases
+- May be wondering how features get bundled in yearly releases?
 - 4-stage process
 - Features have to be in the final stage by February 1st of the release year
-- Basically the January TC39 meeting is when it is finalized
+  * Basically the January TC39 meeting is when it is finalized
-- Gets released in July
+- Gets officially released in July
 - ES2018 was just officially released

 =====